How to master setting circles

 The third and time-honoured method of locating celestial objects is to make use of the setting circles built into an equatorial mount.

-They offer a convenient way of locating what you want to see by ‘dialling in’ their positions from the coordinates published in catalogues and, indeed, this magazine.
+They offer a convenient way of locating what you want to see by ‘dialling in’ their positions from the coordinates published in catalogues.

-In last month’s How To we showed you how much easier it was to track celestial objects once the equatorial mount’s polar axis was made parallel to the Earth’s axis of rotation.
+It's much easier to track celestial objects once the equatorial mount’s polar axis was made parallel to the Earth’s axis of rotation.

 Accurate polar alignment is an essential prerequisite to the following procedure.